The Division awards master’s and doctoral degrees in historical musicology and ethnomusicology.

 Scheduling the exam

 Students should contact the Graduate Coordinator at least four weeks prior to the proposed date of their examination to reserve specific examination dates and to make sure a room will be available at that time.
-In the Musicology Division, the comprehensive examination is normally a sixteen-hour examination spread over two to three days; however, a take-home question to be completed over a weekend may be added.
+For Historical Musicology doctoral students, the comprehensive examination is normally a sixteen-hour examination spread over two to three days; however, a take-home question to be completed over a weekend may be added.
 Doctoral comprehensive examinations, including orals, must be completed between the first and last class days of the semester.
 Comprehensives will not be administered during registration, holidays (including Spring Break), final examinations, or between semesters.
 Any deviation from the normal examination schedule or time limits must be approved by the student’s committee and/or the Graduate Adviser.

 The examination questions are normally requested from the committee by the committee chair, assembled, and given to the Graduate Coordinator up to two weeks prior to the examination.
 Students should confirm that the Graduate Coordinator has received all exam questions a day or two before the exam has been scheduled.
 If an exam question is missing on the date the exam is to be taken, the exam may be canceled or that question may be eliminated, at the discretion of the Graduate Adviser.